spacemeshos/go-spacemesh/merkle/readme.md

 - Persistence should be implemented using go [leveldb](https://github.com/syndtr/goleveldb)

 ## Working with nibbles
-- Data is stored in bytes but represented as hex chars - each hex char represents a nibble (4 bits of data with 16 possible values)
+- Data is stored in bytes but is represented as hex chars - each hex char represents a nibble (4 bits of data with 16 possible values)
 - There's some ambiguity when decoding bytes to nibbles - Byte <01> is an encoding of both one nibble with the value of 0001 and the 2 nibbles with values 0000 and 0001.
 - A path may have an odd or an even number of nibbles
 - We avoid this ambiguity by encoding path's parity (odd or even) in the path binary format by prefixing a path with metadata.